-The Table dialog allows to select the vector layer and columns of the attribute table.
-You can define the maximum number of rows to be displayed and if attributes are only shown for visible features of the current composer canvas.
-Additionally you can define the grid characteristics of the table and the header and content font.
+- The Table dialog allows to select the vector layer and columns of the attribute table.
+Attribute columns can be sorted and you can define to show its values ascending or descending. - You can define the maximum number of rows to be displayed and if attributes are only shown for visible features of the current composer canvas. - Additionally you can define the grid characteristics of the table and the header and content font.